annatimofeyeva/weekend-team-tracker/README.md

 3. App should display each Team member's profile.

-4. App should display search results according to ?????.
+4. App should redirects to the Startup weekend event site.

 5. App should be deploy to live-hosted site (Heroku).